wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 With these rules bound to each subnet, if a HTTP request was inbound from the Internet to the web server, both rules 3 (allow) and 5 (deny) would apply, but since rule 3 has a higher priority only it would apply and rule 5 would not come into play.
 Thus the HTTP request would be allowed to the firewall.
 If that same traffic was trying to reach the DNS01 server, rule 5 (Deny) would be the first to apply and the traffic would not be allowed to pass to the server.
 Rule 6 (Deny) blocks the Frontend subnet from talking to the Backend subnet (except for allowed traffic in rules 1 and 4), this protects the Backend network in case an attacker compromises the web application on the Frontend, the attacker would have limited access to the Backend "protected" network (only to resources exposed on the AppVM01 server).

 There is a default outbound rule that allows traffic out to the internet.
 For this example, we're allowing outbound traffic and not modifying any outbound rules.
-To lock down traffic in both directions, User Defined Routing is required , this is explored in a different example that can found in the [main security boundary document][HOME] .
+To lock down traffic in both directions, User Defined Routing is required, this is explored in a different example that can found in the [main security boundary document][HOME].

 The above discussed NSG rules are very similar to the NSG rules in [Example 1 - Build a Simple DMZ with NSGs][Example1].
 Please review the NSG Description in that document for a detailed look at each NSG rule and it's attributes.

 ## Firewall Rules
 A management client will need to be installed on a PC to manage the firewall and create the configurations needed.
 See the documentation from your firewall (or other NVA) vendor on how to manage the device.
-The remainder of this section will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure Management Portal or PowerShell).
+The remainder of this section will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure portal  Preview  or PowerShell).

 Instructions for client download and connecting to the Barracuda used in this example can be found here: [Barracuda NG Admin](https://techlib.barracuda.com/NG61/NGAdmin)